GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## Local Storage

-### How do I store persistent key-value pairs that is global to the app in Flutter?
+### How do I store persistent key-value pairs that are global to the app in Flutter?
 In React Native, you would use the `setItem` and `getItem` functions of the `AsyncStorage` component to store and retrieve data that is persistent and global to the whole app.

 ```javascript